michodgs25/1-health/README.md

 In mental, physical and nutrition pages there are minimal texts that are taken from sites such as the British heart foundation and WHO (World health organisation. on those health subjects.

 Six quote-images on each page as inspiration to the viewer that relates the health subject in a short artistic manner.
-On each page is a footer that three links to external sites, for the viewer to visit and discover more about health.

 Existing Features-